 It may be worth mentioning - at this point - that I only know of one supplier who actually makes a lime putty containing a small proportion of <3mm particles of flint and grains of unburnt chalk.
 It would be nice to see more.

-This is a later addition to the built environment and came about solely because a mortar was required to harden in damp places as well as under water.
+This is a later addition to the built environment and was simply a development of its time.
 It is considered harder than putty because it contains clays which facilitate a set in the presence of moisture whilst also aiding it to reach a supposedly greater compressive strength.
-Its properties also allow users to enjoy the benefit of its increased setting time in colder weather.
+Its properties also allow users to enjoy the benefit of its relatively fast setting time in colder weather.

-In direct contrast, NHL5 not only spends more time in transit with siliceous material, there is also a greater amount which increases hydraulicity and helps to create that familiar grey colour.
+In direct contrast, NHL5 not only spends more time in transit with impurities but there is also a greater amount which increases hydraulicity and helps to create that familiar grey colour.

-In sum: the compressive strength of NHL is directly proportional to the amount of lime present in tandem with the amount of clay and silica which remain after burning.
+In sum: the compressive strength of NHL is directly proportional to the amount of lime present in the kiln in tandem with the amount of clay and silica which remain after burning.

 The upshot of less time in the kiln translates to higher flexural strength.
 Water vapour transmission rates increase also.
 That is to say, mortar made with a hydraulic lime which is lower in newtons per square millimeter (N/mm2 ) becomes more ductile.
 Whereas an NHL5 - which is burnt for the longest – is the hardest.
-What this means is that the best NHLs are made with silicas so shopping around for a good product might actually mean you’ll get better value for money.
+What this means is that the best NHLs are made with silicas so shopping around for a good product might actually mean you’ll get a much better lime as well as increased value for money.

 N.B.
 As a point of information, NHL2 was initially seen as only suitable for internal work as its compressive strength was measured and recorded as lower than NHL3.5.
 However, this was only after 28 days.
 It’s known now that the strength of NHL2 mortar increases over time albeit not to that of a 3.5.
 It’s now considered a fact that the 28 day curing interval bears no resemblance to the eventual strength of a mortar which has been carbonating for years.